 All schedules have been omitted because either the required information is included in our consolidated financial statements and notes thereto or it is not applicable.

 Report of Independent Registered Public Accounting Firm

-The Board of Directors and Stockholders of New Residential Investment Corp. and Subsidiaries
+To the Stockholders and the Board of Directors of New Residential Investment Corp. and Subsidiaries